What You’ll Learn 🧩

 Signals for testing our module

-Before we begin creating our C++ Plugin, let's first create the two input signals we will use to test it.
-Open Dewesoft, click on the New setup button and then click Math.
+Before we begin creating the C++ Plugin, let’s first define the two input signals we’ll use to test it.

 1sine(1)